 - Wide choice of Student Selected Components each year where you can follow your own interests, for example: Basic Sciences (Anatomy, Physiology, Pharmacology), to clinical specialisms, community and public health, ethics and law.
 Many students organise their own SSC’s in an area of Medicine or Medical Science that interests them.

 - Staff are available to ensure you are supported throughout the programme.

 Learning and teaching

-The teaching methods will ensure that you can both understand the principles of medicine and apply your knowledge in the same way when treating a patient.
-Formal lectures play a small part compared with more traditional programmes.
+With support from tutors, you are encouraged to develop an independent attitude to learning.
+This approach prepares you well for life as a qualified doctor.
+The teaching methods ensure that you can understand the principles of medicine and apply your knowledge in the same way when treating a patient.
+Important features of our teaching include: